F5 BIG-IP APM RADIUS Integration with AuthPoint

 You configure a lease pool to associate a group of IPv4 or IPv6 addresses with a network access resource.
 When a lease pool is assigned to a network access resource, network access clients are automatically assigned unallocated IP addresses from the pool during the network access session.

-To create a lease pool to provide internal network addresses for network access tunnel users:
+To create an IPv4 lease pool to provide internal network addresses for network access tunnel users:

-1. Select Access > Connectivity/VPN > Network Access (VPN) > IPV4 lease Pools.
+1. From the Main navigation pane, select Access > Connectivity/VPN > Network Access (VPN) > IPV4 Lease Pools.

 Configure Network Access